-Ernst & Young LLP has provided tax advice to the Company during the last two fiscal years, which included corporate income tax return compliance and tax structuring.
-Aggregate fees for tax related services were \$136,635 in 2019 and \$124,032 in 2020.
+Ernst & Young LLP has provided tax advice to the Company during the last two fiscal years, which included corporate income tax return compliance and general tax advice related to acquisitions.
+Aggregate fees for tax related services were \$124,032 in 2020 and \$214,787 in 2021.